Validity of the Fr\"ohlich model for a mobile impurity in a Bose-Einstein condensate: Derivation of the Fr ohlich Hamiltonian

 The Hamiltonian~\eqref{eq:BF-int-cutoff} can be renormalized non-perturbatively~\cite{La20Bog, LaTr24}.
 The terms responsible for the divergence are those creating or annihilating pairs of phonons.
 To deal with these, we set

 and rewrite the Hamiltonian as

 which eliminates the problematic interaction terms.
-The new term $G^\dagger \hat K G$ contains the divergent self energy.
-Putting this term into normal order, we find the scalar
+The new term $\hat{G}^\dagger \hat K G$ contains the divergent self energy.
+Putting this term into normal order, we find the vacuum expectation

 plus corrections of order one due to $\hat V_\IB(\bk)$.
-Evaluating the sum for large $N$ yields the $\log N$-term from Theorem~\ref{thm:main}.
-One easily confirms that $\langle \varnothing |\hat R^\dagger \hat K^{-1} \hat R|\varnothing\rangle$ is of order one, i.e, $\hat R$ is not singular.
-The normal ordered term $\mathbin{:}G^\dagger \hat K G\mathbin{:}$ no longer suffers from singularities and gives a finite operator also for $N=\infty$ (since it contains an additional factor of $\hat K^{-1}$).
+Evaluating the sum for large $N$ yields the $\log N$-term from (\ref{eq:E0_expand}).
+The normal ordered term $\mathbin{:}\hat{G}^\dagger \hat K \hat{G}\mathbin{:}$ no longer suffers from singularities and gives a finite operator also for $N=\infty$ (since it contains an additional factor of $\hat K^{-1}$).
 This is also true for $\hat R$.
 We thus have a limiting operator for $N\to \infty$ that is unitarily equivalent to the renormalized Bogoliubov-Fr\"ohlich Hamiltonian via the inverse of the Weyl transformation~\eqref{eq:Weyl2}.
 Note that the term with $\hat V_\IB(\bk)$ disappears from $\hat K$ in the limit.
-This term gives a global energy shift order one, but does not change the differences of eigenvalues.
+This term gives a global energy shift of order one, but does not change the differences of eigenvalues.

-The proof of Theorem~\ref{thm:main} relies on min-max formulas which require bounds on various error terms accumulated in the calculations.
+The proof of the eigenvalue approximation (\ref{eq:eigenvalues}) relies on min-max formulas, which require bounds on various error terms accumulated in the calculations.
 As we have explained, these are small relative to the kinetic energies, and the positive interaction terms~\eqref{eq:VBB-quart},~\eqref{eq:VIB-quad}.
 They may thus be neglected for a lower bound on the energy.
-An upper bound is obtained by constructing trial states using the eigenvectors of the Bogoliubov-Fr\"ohlich Hamiltonian and the unitary transformations.
+An upper bound is obtained by constructing trial states using the eigenstates of the Bogoliubov-Fr\"ohlich Hamiltonian and the unitary transformations.